HarivigneshA/Automation_in_socks_label_validation/README.md

 Working Demo Video Link : <a href="https://drive.google.com/file/d/1jZevcWyvP8egjOecXs6oD600hkJ1MNfk/view?usp=sharing">Video Link</a>

 ## NOTE:
-Also we can extend this socks card validation to **many other product label validation.**
+This can also be extended into **many other product label validation.**